AdaCore/gnatstudio/docs/users_guide/editing.rst

 *Current block highlighting*

   If the :index:`preference <preferences;editor --> block highlighting>`
-  :menuselection:`Editor --> Block highlighting` is enabled, GPS highlights the current block of code, e.g. the current :command:`begin...end` block or loop statement, by placing a vertical bar to its left.
+  :menuselection:`Editor --> Block highlighting` is enabled, GNAT Studio highlights the current block of code, e.g. the current :command:`begin...end` block or loop statement, by placing a vertical bar to its left.

   Block highlighting also takes into account the changes made in your source code and is recomputed to determine the current block when needed.